slatedb/slatedb/rfcs/0006-transaction.md

 The approach we choose on conflict checking is expected to be more similar to Badger's global `Oracle` approach, since we hope to provide SSI in the transaction feature, and it's less prone to unnecessarily abort the transaction with limited MemTable size.

-Below is the data structure of the global `Oracle` and the transaction state:
+Below is the simplified data structure of the global `Oracle` and the transaction state, with only the fields that are related to the conflict checking:

 ```rust
 struct Oracle {